roscoelabs/beams/readme.md

 `node beamsserver.js`

+If you launch using that command, server will run only as long as you keep your command line session open.

-If you've installed the optional Forever module, you could also start by typing:
+Alternatively, if you've installed the optional Forever module as described above, you could instead launch the server to run on a more persistent basis as a Web service by typing:

 `forever start beamsserver.js`